morrisalp/hpc-dockerfiles/README.md

 Now you can access the service locally at `localhost:8888`.
 Create a new remote interpreter for your project with settings: `localhost:8888`, username=password=`root`.

 In all of the above, replace `8888` with another local port if needed.

+## Overriding entrypoint - TensorBoard example

+The following command is an example of overriding the default entrypoint of the base image, in order to launch a TensorBoard instance with port forwarding:

+* `runai submit --pvc=storage:/storage -i  morrisalp/base --name your_tb_job  --interactive --service-type=portforward --port 6006:6006 --working-dir /storage/yourname/repo --command -- tensorboard --logdir lightning_logs`

+Replace `/storage/yourname/repo` and `lightning_logs` with the relevant directories.
+If you are on some university server `uid@serverip`, you must also set up port forwarding locally with:

+* `ssh uid@serverip -NL 6006:localhost:6006`

+You can then access TensorBoard locally at the URL `localhost:6006`.